 First, you could approach Brian in his work space and speak to him directly.
 Advantages to this approach include the ability to get right to the point right away.
-However, this approach could strain your supervisor-
+However, this approach could strain your supervisor-employee relationship as a result of the public display of criticism, Brian may not understand you, there is a lack of a formal discussion you can document, and there is a risk that your actions may not bring about the desired results.

-The goals of delivering a negative message include the desire to be clear and concise in order to avoid having a back-and-forth conversation where you're continually providing clarification.
+The goals of delivering a negative message include the desire to be clear and concise in order to avoid having a backand-forth conversation where you're continually providing clarification.
 The approach described above does not provide the opportunity for discussion, feedback, or confirmation that Brian has clearly understood your concern.
 It fails to address the performance concern and it limits the correction to the lateness.
 Overall, it fails to demonstrate respect for all parties.
 The lack of tact apparent in the approach may reflect negatively on you as the supervisor and your supervisors or managers.